kalvinmattheus/upmarkchecker/README.md

 otheremail@example.com
 ```

-To start the script run the following command in the same terminal:
+To start the script, run the following command in the same terminal:
 ```shell
 $	make run
 ```